nirmal03/RoboSoccer/README.md

 if ball not in captured range
     if ball in vision
-        rotate till ball in center of vision move towards ball till in captured range else
+        rotate left or right as per position till ball in center of vision
+        move towards ball till in captured range else
         rotate till ball in vision